Sketches through to final designs

 The information architecture maps out which screens are required and all the user interface elements which make up the structure of the app.
 By having everything in the one place it makes it easier to identify areas of improvements or gaps in the user experience.

 Like most dashboards, you’re pulling in data from various sources and displaying the information in a visual and interesting way to make the data easy to interpret and action.
 With that said, you want to secure and restrict who can view your data.

 Each graph displays a miniature live preview of actual data behind that marketing campaign.
 When the user taps the graph thumbnail it takes them to a dedicated page and provides them with more detail and an interactive graph to help them analyse the results.

 Like most dashboards, how effective they are, comes down to how quickly you can find the necessary information to help you make quick/well-informed decisions.
 The quick view provides data analytics to allow people to do just this at a high level with the ability to dive deeper if required.

 Campaign details view

 Here you can view all active campaigns and get a feel for how well they’re performing.
 This simplified view allows you to tap on the campaign you are most interested in to bring up more detailed information about a particular event.

 Overview of the value add benefits metrics for the past 6 months.
 The user can tap on the various points of the graph to bring up more information, this is true for all the graphs within this app.

 An overview of how well products are tracking after the announcement of price reductions via the 6 main media channels (social media, telemarketing, newsletter, txt, internet and television).

-Here’s a quick mock-up of how I intend the final design to look on an iPhone.
-I find by providing clients photorealistic mockups in context it helps them to visualize with how the finished product will look.
+Here’s a quick mock-up of how I intend the final design to look.
+I find by providing clients with photorealistic mockups in context helps them to visualize how the finished product will look.